yuxuan-huang-data/hospital-pressure-injury-signals/hospital-psi/README.md

 | Hospital-Acquired Condition Reduction Program | 3,055 | 2026-01-26 | data.cms.gov/provider-data |
 | Hospital General Information | 5,419 | 2026-07-22 | data.cms.gov/provider-data |

+The Complications file covers 4,790 hospitals.
+3,056 of them have a published PSI-03 value; the remainder are suppressed for low case volume.

 Join key is CMS Certification Number (`Facility ID`, 6 digits).

 PSI-03 is defined by AHRQ as stage III/IV or unstageable pressure ulcers